Flyingfish812/p2myth/docs/Ship/Jeria.md

 - Zen: Reflex EMP
 - Rarity: Rare
 - Price: 1500
+- Main Description: Forward traveling orbs being fired alternately from each side of the ship, slowing down and resting for a while after traveling a set distance.
 - Upgrade Info:

 | Level | 1 | 2 | 3 | 4 | 5 | Ult |